-a) Do you apply the OECD Recommendation on Common Approaches to the Environment and Officially Supported Export Credits? (its successor instrument the OECD Recommendation on Common Approaches on Officially Supported Export Credits and Environmental and Social Due Diligence?)
+OECD Do the a) you apply Recommendation on Common Approaches the Environment and Officially Supported Export Credits? (its successor instrument the Recommendation on Common Approaches on Officially Supported Export Credits and Environmental and Social Due Diligence?)

-Coface applies the OECD Recommendation, and has extended the scope of the Common Approaches, normally limited to export credit transactions, to foreign investment projects covered under PRI.
+Coface applies the OECD Common Approaches, and has extended the scope of the Common Approaches, normally limited to export credit transactions, to foreign investment projects covered under PRI.